Man looking upset because his wallet is empty

 Older woman shopping in a grocery store

-Image Credit: bbernard via Shutterstock.
+Image Credit: Bbernard via Shutterstock.

 Aside from your housing costs, food is usually your highest monthly expense, which is why it is so easy to decrease.
 Start by tracking your food expenses.